 We will outline the drawing next.

-How to draw a fairy: step by step outline
+How to draw a fairy: outline the drawing step by step

 We start outlining our fairy by drawing out the hair on the forehead.
 Notice we have left out the lower hair – we will come back to that after we have drawn the shoulders properly.